Camper Parent Questions

 What is your camp’s staff-to-camper ratio?

-Campers are paired 1:1 with counselors.
+Campers are paired 1:1 with missionaries.
 This sometimes becomes 2:1 due to the current nationwide staffing shortage in camps.

 Do you perform background checks?

-We run background checks and Nationwide Sexual Offender searches on anyone, volunteers, and staff 18 years or older.
+We run background checks and Nationwide Sexual Offender searches on everyone 18 years or older.

 Am I allowed to visit or call my child while at camp?